urssanjaysingh/ShopNest-API/README.md

     - Admins can process and fulfill customer orders, manage order statuses, generate shipping labels, and handle inventory levels.

 8. **Planned Features:**
-    - Save items to a wishlist for future reference or easy purchase.
-    - Leave product reviews and ratings.
-    - Admins view and respond to customer inquiries and requests for support.
-    - Admins access sales reports and analytics for monitoring platform performance.
     - Desktop mode is prioritized but should be available in mobile.

 ## Technologies